 - The Langtang National Park covers 1,710 square km and falls under the upper catchment areas for Trisuli and Koshi, Nepal's two big rivers.
-The area is popular for langur monkeys and fir and rhododendron trees that bloom in spring.
+The area is famous for langur monkeys and fir and rhododendron trees that bloom in spring.

 - Gosainkunda is the most sacred of the lakes and is renowned among Hindus in Nepal.
 Hindu legend mentions that Shiva struck this mountainside with his Trishul to create the lake and cool down his burning throat after drinking poison to save the world.
 Thousands of pilgrims visit the lake during the August full moon to bathe in the water as a holy undertaking.

-- The Laurabina La (4,610 m) pass lies two hours southeast of Gosainkunda, and offers superb views, though, on winter days, it remains impassable due to snow and ice.
+- The Laurabina La (4,610 m) pass lies two hours southeast of Gosainkunda and offers superb views, though, on winter days, it remains impassable due to snow and ice.

 - Langtang Lirung (7,246 m), Gang Chhenpo (6,388 m), and Dorje Lhakpa (6,975 m) are the towering peaks of the Langtang Valley.
-Trekking to the Langtang region is the easiest way to get to the foot of the mountains, although all the peaks near the Langtang valley are below 8,000 m.
+Trekking to the Langtang region is the easiest way to get to the foot of the mountains, although all the cliffs near the Langtang valley are below 8,000 m.

 - Helambu is renowned for being a place where Tibetan Buddhism is studied.
 Also, the rich cultural heritage that the Tamang and Sherpa people maintain through their art forms is depicted in wood carvings of windows, dance festivals, and unique and age-old weaving traditions.